Avi's page for iRobot Roomba repair and fix of 5xx 6xx bumper sensor

 If any of the above will leave its Spot / Dock led's ON after you released the bumper side, it means this side has fault in its sensor

-Push both DOCK and SPOT for 10 seconds to get out of test mode
+Push both DOCK and SPOT for 10 seconds to exit test mode

 Bumper sensors are assembled in a kind of 'sealed' housing and there is no way to look at it from the outside with a digital camera in order to determine/confirm that the sensor is fault.
 So let's start fixing it.